 U.S. Citizenship and Immigration Services (USCIS) does not provide foreign language interpreters at adjustment of status (green card) interviews in the United States.
 A few of their officers speak Spanish or other languages, but you can't count on getting a bilingual officer, nor can you request one.

 If you are not comfortable speaking in English, you will need to bring a friend or hire an interpreter to attend your adjustment of status interview.
-Even if your U.S. petitioner -- that is, the spouse, parent, or other party who is sponsoring you -- is capable of interpreting for you, the USCIS interviewing officer may not allow it.
-That's particularly true in a marriage-based case, because it reduces his or her ability to compare your two answers and detect marriage frauds.
+Even if your U.S. petitioner—that is, the spouse, parent, or other party who is sponsoring you—is capable of interpreting for you, the USCIS interviewing officer might not allow it.
+That's particularly true in a marriage-based case, because it reduces the officer's ability to compare both spouse's answers and detect marriage frauds.

-The interpreter does not have to be a trained or licensed professional.
-The only requirements are that he or she be over the age of 18 and fluent in both your language and in English.
+The interpreter you bring to your USCIS interview does not have to be a trained or licensed professional.
+The only eligibility requirements are that he or she be over the age of 18 and fluent in both your language and in English.
 Some officers also require that the interpreter be a legal resident or citizen of the United States (of course, if they are here unlawfully, they would be foolish to walk into a USCIS office).

 You and the interpreter will have to jointly submit a form called Form G-1256, Declaration for Interpreted USCIS Interview.
 This form advises you about the importance of using a competent interpreter.
 It also requires the interpreter to adhere to the principle that he or she must accurately, literally, and fully interpret what's being said, and keep the information confidential.

 Both you and the interpreter will sign this form at the start of your adjustment of status interview.

 Interpreting is no easy task, even for someone fluent in two or more languages.
 Whoever you bring should practice with you beforehand, going over your application and getting familiar with the vocabulary used there.